wittman/goldenview/README.md

 ## Change Log

+### Version 1.23

+- Hide Comments - Fixed display of OLD COMMENTS, comment editor active detection, and scroll-to-plus-1 upon hide comments click.
+FIX
+- Hide Images - Fixed position of SHOW/HIDE button so it floats below the image instead of next to it as it did in some cases.
+FIX

 ### Version 1.22

 - A new set of changes rolled-out by Google.
 All modules needed updating and are now fixed.
 FIX